 But of course, it's just a rice dish!
 So if you want to experiment and make it whole grain, gluten-free, or oil-free, I don't blame you. 🙂 Have fun!

 - Rice - I often have white basmati rice in the pantry, so that's what you see in the photos.
 Long grain white rice is also perfect.

 - Pasta - if you can find vermicelli that works well here; I used angel hair pasta, broken into 1 to 1 ½ inch pieces.
 Feel free to substitute whole-grain or gluten-free pasta.

 - Vegan butter - though many of the recipes I share are oil-free, for true Rice-A-Roni flavor we need a little butter.
 Just 2 tablespoons adds amazing flavor without making the dish feel heavy.

 - Vegan "chicken" broth - I used Edward & Son's Not-Chicken Bouillon Cubes; other options are Ocean's Halo broth or Better Than Bouillon chicken flavor.

 Update: here's a homemade chicken-flavor broth mix you can make in minutes!

-- Turmeric - turmeric is an ingredient in original Rice-A-Roni; it gives the rice a lovely, golden color but can be omitted if you don't have any.
+- Turmeric - turmeric is an ingredient in original Rice-A-Roni; it gives the rice a lovely, golden color but can be omitted.

-Vegan rice-a-roni can be made on the stovetop or in an Instant Pot.
+Vegan rice-a-roni can be prepared on the stovetop or in an Instant Pot.
 The process looks like this: